jeros808/Facial-Recognition-Machine-Learning/README.md

 3. Facial matching: Upon traing, our algorithm would be able to match non-celebrity images and output their closests celebrity look-alikes.

-The end-user would access our work via a website hosted on Heroku.
+The end-user would access the work via a website hosted on Heroku.

 Built with:
 1. Pandas